ibm-cloud-docs/framework-financial-services-controls/controls-output/ia/ia-2.2.md

 ## IBM Cloud for Financial Services profile
 {: #scc-fs-cloud-profile}

-The goals that follow are part of the IBM Cloud for Financial Services v0.6.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).
+The rules related to this control that follow are part of the IBM Cloud for Financial Services v1.1.0 profile in [{{site.data.keyword.compliance_full}}](/docs/security-compliance?topic=security-compliance-getting-started).

-- 3000017: Check whether multifactor authentication (MFA) is enabled at the account level
+- Check whether App ID multifactor authentication (MFA) is enabled for Cloud Directory users
-- 3000723: Check whether App ID multifactor authentication (MFA) is enabled for Cloud Directory users
+- Check whether multifactor authentication (MFA) is enabled at the account level